Best hikes in Las Vegas, according to hikers

 1. Calico Tanks Trail

-With a 4.8-star rating from 6,049 app users, the Calico Tanks Trail at Red Rock Canyon National Conservation Area, this 2.3-mile trail takes hikers up over 400 feet through Red Rock’s red sandstone cliffs that were formed between 180-190 million years ago.
+With a 4.8-star rating from 6,049 app users, the Calico Tanks Trail at Red Rock Canyon National Conservation Area takes hikers up over 400 feet through Red Rock’s red sandstone cliffs that were formed between 180-190 million years ago.

 Red Rock Canyon gives the trail a “moderate” difficulty rating, as the trail includes uneven terrain and some rock scrambling.
 There are also large cliffs and drop offs on the trail.